mortcanty/earthengine/README.md

 	K. Conradsen et al. (2016).
 Determining the points of change in time series of polarimetric SAR data.
 IEEE TGRS 54 (5) 3007-3024.</a>

- 3. Export imagery to your Earth Engine assets folder or to Google Drive for off-line local processing.
+ 3. Export imagery to your Earth Engine assets folder or to Google Drive for off-line local processing, for example with <a href="http://mortcanty.github.io/SARDocker/"> SARDocker</a>.

 \* Special thanks to Charles G. Morton for making available his implementation of the incomplete gamma function on the  GEE API.